 I am not like other photographers in the Twin Cities.

-If you check Minneapolis and Saint Paul photographers background, you can notice that they are usually, self-formed person with a camera.
-Most of them works exclusively in weddings and family photos and don’t have much experience in advertising.
+If you check Minneapolis and Saint Paul photographers’ background, you can notice that they are usually self-formed person with a camera.
+Most of them work only in weddings and family photos and have little experience in advertising.

-The reason is that wedding photography is a huge industry, with lots of workshops and formation that can be taken almost everywhere.
+The reason is that wedding photography is an enormous industry, with lots of workshops and formation that can be taken almost everywhere.
 Lots of wedding photographers were employees who decided one day to quiet their office job for a creative career.
 I totally respect that!

-They might know how to use a camera, but does it mean they have all the artistic, and technic knowledge need to be awesome creative?
+They might know how to use a camera, but does it mean they have all the artistic and technical knowledge need to be awesome creative?

-Luckily for them, only a few bride and groom have high expectation, and only want some clean shots.
-In this case, all should work for them.
+Luckily for them, only a few brides and groom have high expectation, and only want some clean shots.
+Here, all should work for them.

 But what if you are looking for pictures, you will be proud of all your life?
 Then you need more than a traditional photographer!

 For three years, I have learned philosophy and history of photography and contemporary art, in Paris, France.
-I have learned to be honest about images, being able to analyze what is transmitted through images.
-In other words, what makes an image look authentic, and what make an image look a dull and fake copy.
+I have learned to be honest about images, being able to analyze what it transmits through images.
+What makes an image look authentic, and what makes an image look a dull and fake copy.
 Why Mona Lisa is so special and why all other imitations are boring.
-There is not such things as talent, there is only work.
+There are not such things as talent, there is only work.

 Of course I have learned more than that!
 And I could probably not summarize everything in a simple article.